GlotPress/GlotPress/.github/CONTRIBUTING.md

 ```

 To write unit tests, find the relevant file that has similar tests already in them (they are named accordingly), and add the tests there.
 If there isn't a file that has tests for the functionality you've written, create a new file, and name it `test_<functionality>.php`.
 PHPUnit will pick up the file automatically.
 Refer to the [PHPUnit documentation](https://phpunit.de/documentation.html) and existing files for how to write new tests.

-### Scrutinizer

-For the most part feedback from Scrutinizer will flag up potential issues with the submitted code.
-It will tell you whether anything has been introduced or fixed.
-It will also give you explanations of those.

 ## Helpful tips for writing issues